getgauge/docs.gauge.org/plugins.rst

 Language/Reporting Plugins
 --------------------------
+.. _language_plugins:

+.. rubric:: Language Plugins

-Language plugins, also known as **language runners**, enable the users to write the implementation of specs in a language of their choice.
+Language plugins, also known as **Language Runners**, enable the users to write the implementation of specs in a language of their choice.
 For a list of available language runners, see how to :ref:`install language runners <install-language-runner>`.
 Allows you to write your tests in